 Most of the Cocker Spaniel and Pug mix has a medium to large size coat while some can have short which is rare.
 You will need to brush their coat twice a week or at least once a week.

 You might need to get their coat trimmed by a professional groomer occasionally.
 If you are not confident to cut his nails, then you should ask the professional groomer to do it for yourself.

-Ear cleaning is also required to prevent any bacterial build-up and to prevent any infection.
+Ear cleaning is also required to prevent any bacterial build-up and to prevent infection.
 Your vet might recommend using an ear wash to use for your Cocker Pug.

-Cocker Spaniel and Pug mix should be bathed at least once in a month, especially if he loves to roll around in mud or grass.
+Cocker Spaniel and Pug mix should be bathed at least once a month, especially if he loves to roll around in mud or grass.

 You might notice that your Cocker Pug has folds on his face; they should be wiped and dried on a daily basis to prevent any bacteria growing there.

-Cocker Pug’s teeth should be brushed at least once in a week.
+Cocker Pug’s teeth should be brushed at least once a week.
 This will help to stop building tartar and will keep their gums healthy.